janhybs/ci-hpc/docs/README.md

     prepare a PBS job, that will install your project and after that run your benchmark for your project.

-    2. The *compute* nodes will take care of the installation and testing and when they are done, they will store the results to a database.
+    2. The *compute* nodes, that will take care of the installation and testing and when they are done, they will store the results to a database.

 3. The database server (in a <span style="color: darkgreen">GREEN</span> color) has a MongoDB database running and stores and loads benchmark results.

 4. You have 2 options when it comes to visualising your results (both options are marked with <span style="color: darkorange">YELLOW</span> color):

     1. The first option (slightly easier but not by much) is (*probably soon to be deprecated* Jupyter Notebook server.
-This solution offers great customization but requires also more time for setup.
+This solution offers great customization but requires knowledge about Python and some python's scientific packages.

-    2. The seconds option offers more interactivity and better visualisation.
+    2. The seconds option, interactive website, offers more interactivity and better visualisation.
     Thanks to `highcharts` js framework, you have plenty of options for your charts.
+You can zoom in thre results, filter the series or simply (by clicking) go to the commit, which you are interested in.

-5. But the data need to get to the web page somehow, and that is why there is this last server (in <span style="color: purple">PURPLE</span> color).
+5. Along interactive website, you need to have additional server running (the data need to get to the web page somehow), and this is why there is this last server (in <span style="color: purple">PURPLE</span> color).
     It has a `python flask` server running, which is serving the data from the database back to the website.

 ## Prerequisites
 Before configuring anything, make sure you have: